reinhart1010/nix/docs/en/common/virsh.md

 ---
 # virsh

-Manage virsh guest domains.
-(Note: 'guest_id' can be the ID, name or UUID of the guest).
+Manage `virsh` guest domains.
+(Note: `guest_id` can be the ID, name or UUID of the guest).
-Some subcommands such as `virsh list` have their own usage documentation.
+Some subcommands such as `list` have their own usage documentation.
 More information: <https://libvirt.org/manpages/virsh.html>.

 - Connect to a hypervisor session: